Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: The Model

-Previous back-face models have specifically addressed the need to model projectile velocities after target failure \cite{Chocron2003,Walker2021}.
-Both models shown earlier in Figure~\ref{fig:thicktest} include such effects, with the effect clearly being more essential in the Ravid model.
-However, for both our updated models, and models using Walker's back-face model, specifically triggering a projectile recovery reduces our ability to match our ALE3D simulations.
+Previous back-face models have specifically addressed the need to model projectile velocities after target failure \cite{Chocron2003,Walker2021} as a distance phase.
+Both models shown earlier in Figure~\ref{fig:thicktest} include such effects, with them being essential in the Ravid model.
+However, for both our updated model, and Walker's back-face model, specifically triggering a projectile recovery reduces our ability to match our ALE3D simulations.
 Within our work, the projectile is considered recovered once the nose velocity matches the tail velocity, or if a subsequent impact needs to be initiated.
 This is caused, at least in part, by fact that target drag due to strength is low as the projectile passes towards the back-face and projectile momentum's domination of the late result means the finite target balance naturally models recovery.
-We note that using the multi-material zones within the ALE3D can condition our baseline simulations to over-state ductile response; however, re-introducing the failure cutoffs of previous works is not difficult and could be considered in future work.
+We note that using the multi-material zones within hydrodynamic simulations can condition our baseline simulations to over-state ductile response; however, Section \ref{sec:expvalid} will provide an experimental comparison that validates our assumption.
 If considering such modeling, we suggest the updated recovery form \cite{Walker2021} over the original \cite{Chocron2003}.